elkhorn-heavy/walkthroughs/overthewire/natas/level_22.md

 This page is fairly simple, although it does have some interesting things going on.

-1. At the top of the page, it check if there is a GET parameter called `revelio`.
-If so, it check if the `admin` session variable is set to `1`, and if not then it uses the `Location` header to redirect to itself.
+1. At the top of the page, it checks if there is a GET parameter called `revelio`.
+If so, it checks if the `admin` session variable is set to `1`, and if not then it uses the `Location` header to redirect to itself.
 2. Lower down the page, it again checks if the `revelio` GET parameter exists.
    If so, it prints the password to the next level.

+The important thing to note is that the top section of code does a security check of the `admin` session variable, but the bottom section of code does not check this variable.

-So what the security for the page is doing is checking for the `revelio` parameter - this could be done just by adding it to the URL to produce http://natas22.natas.labs.overthewire.org/?revelio.
+What the security for the page is doing is checking for the `revelio` parameter - this could be done just by adding it to the URL to produce http://natas22.natas.labs.overthewire.org/?revelio.
 When this URL is visited, the code in #1 then checks if the `admin` session variable is set, and if not